 1 — Remember: your body is your temple.

 Ancient wisdom with the timeless application.
 For as stressful as current events are, we need a body that can sustain.
 It’s barely a suggestion at this point, but more a function of survival.
 This means getting the nutrients, hydration, exercise, and sleep that actually help us show up as our best selves.
 We all know what it feels like to have a gnarly head cold and have to work anyway — everything is a struggle.
 So it goes with any imbalance we may have in the body.
 In this pandemic era, the health of our vehicles has never been more important.

 We want to be sturdy oak trees, who stay standing regardless of the storm that blows through.
 With deep roots and thickened bark, it doesn’t matter if a few branches snap off.
 Learn your lessons from Mother Nature, and all will be well.
 What do you need to grow your roots?
 To thicken your skin?
 Be like the tree.

 2 — Stop assuming that things will go back to normal.

 They won’t because normal never existed.
 And we wouldn’t want it to, anyway.
-Normal is harmful, if you look at what was under the surface of “normal life” just six months ago.
+Normal is harmful if you look at what was under the surface of “normal life” just six months ago.
 Normal is complacency.
 Normal is the stunting of growth and evolution which can only end in a massive course correction far more uncomfortable than admitting “normal” was never a thing.

-It’s kind of like we’ve all been thrown overboard by life in the last sixth months, agreed?
+It’s kind of like we’ve all been thrown overboard by life in the last year, agreed?
 We’re swimming toward the very distant shore of “normal,” absolutely exhausting ourselves, instead of inflating the life jacket of now, literally wrapped around our body.
 Normal won’t save us.
 Neither will a “new normal,” by the way.

 We don’t have normal, but we have the present moment.
-As we surrender our expectations in the present moment, we are gifted adaptability and endurance.
+As we surrender our expectations in the present moment, we are gifted with adaptability and endurance.

 3 — Study resilience.